 Black Noir died during 9/11However, his specific superpower caused him to, instead of becoming completely retarded upon resurrection, keep his intelligence, agility and high level functionality, but lose all semblance of sanity and coherence in social interactions.

 The Frenchman is actually from CanadaHis alleged backstory is obviously untrue (and insane), of course, but the name of his claimed hometown may be a clue.
 "Franglais," a mash up of English and French, is common in certain parts of Canada and is also pretty much exactly how Frenchie talks.
+He apparently really likes hockey, too, which is probably a point for.

 Butcher's wife cheated on himEverything else happened the way Butcher said it did, but the Homelander and Butcher's wife had a consensual fling that ended up killing her.
 Butcher either couldn't bear the reality of it so convinced himself that his wife was a completely innocent victim, or makes up the rape story just to avoid the humiliation.